 Covid-19 Immunisation - Important advice for all students in relation to placement learning

 Please note that the government has now published its response to the public consultation on whether to make COVID-19 a condition of deployment within health and social care settings.
 You can read the original consultation and the government's response here.
 The government's response confirms that they intend to proceed with enforcement from 1 April 2022, subject to parliamentary approval.
 At present, from 11 November 2021, all registered care home providers must ensure that they check visitor status as per government guidelines.

 HEE advises that should any students or learners opt not to have the vaccination without medical reasons, they will need to talk to their university about the impact this will have on their progression through their programme.
 For further support and guidance, including for those who are exempt and may require further information on how to continue with placements, please contact your Course Management Team.

-A significant number of our placement providers expect their staff to be fully vaccinated against Covid-19 and these placements are now requiring all students who attend placement in their organisation also to be fully vaccinated.
-This includes some sectors for which full vaccination will become a legal requirement from October 2021.
+A significant number of our placement providers already expect their staff to be fully vaccinated against Covid-19 and these placements are now requiring all students who attend placement in their organisation also to be fully vaccinated.
 Any delays in ensuring that you are fully vaccinated could prevent you from commencing a placement.

 Students are advised that they must follow their placement provider's policies and guidelines at all times while on placement in relation to Covid processes and reporting.

 Updated guidance from the NHS, Department of Health and Social Care (DHSC) and Health Education England

 - You can find guidance here from the NHS on Testing for Coronavirus (COVID-19).